-Keywords: Plurality Decisions, Marks Rule, Hughes v.
-United States, Courts, Judging, Procedure, Criminal Justice, Judicial Opinions, Precedent, Case Law, Dissents
+Keywords: Plurality Decisions, Courts, Judging, Procedure, Criminal Justice, Judicial Opinions, Precedent, Case Law, Dissents

 Suggested Citation: Suggested Citation